-To complete some of the homework and projects in this course, access to a programming or scripting language such as MATLAB, FORTRAN, C, C++ (etc.), a spreadsheet application, and Engineering Equation Solver (EES) will be required.
-EES will be made available, via departmental license, to all students in this course in time for HW 1.
+To complete some of the homework and projects in this course, access to a programming or scripting language such as MATLAB, Python, FORTRAN, C, C++ (etc.) and a spreadsheet application, will be required.
+You also have the option, but not the obligation, to learn Engineering Equation Solver (EES), which will make some homework problems easier to solve or offer additional options on which problems constitute some HW.
+EES will be made available, via departmental license, to all students in this course.